runemadsen/jobsite/readme.md

 Then run `bundle install`.

-Then run foreman: `foreman -f Procfile.dev`
+Then run foreman: `foreman start -f Procfile.dev`

 We use `mailcatcher` to receive email on the development instance.
 You can check those mails here: